Relevant authorities

 Danish Agency for International Recruitment and Integration (SIRI)

-SIRI issues work and residence permits to workers both within and outside the EU.
+SIRI issues work and residence permits to workers arriving from both within and outside the EU.
 If you are a citizen of an EU country, the rules for free movement within the EU apply, and you can enter and work in Denmark.
 If you are a third-country national, you must apply for a residence and work permit through various schemes.

 New in Denmark